Fusselwurm/soundcloud-challenge/resource/notes.md

 	* does what has to be done: gets the respective users and adds/removes followers, passes events...
 * main attaches listener to clientServer.onConnect that:
 	- knows the userFactory
-	* will add clients to the respective users
+	* will add clients/sockets to the respective users
 * main attaches listener to sourceServer that:
 	- knows the eventQueue
 	* adds events to the eventQueue